jamestansongen/30DayMapChallenge-2024/README.md

 ### Day 3: Polygons

 Using the SRTM plugin in QGIS, I obtained the elevation data for the Isle of Skye before generating the contour polygons and adjusting the symbol levels.
-Isle of Skye is has a lot of fascinating natural formations including the Old Man of Storr although I was met with heavy showers during my visit in April this year.
+Isle of Skye has a lot of fascinating natural formations including the Old Man of Storr although I was met with heavy showers during my visit in April this year.

 ![Isle of Skye](Day%203/Designs/IsleofSkye50_100m_Edited.png)